lee8902/learn-git/readme.txt

 Git tracks changes of files.
 111222333
 4567
-Creating a new branch is quick and simple. test git merge --no-ff
+Creating a new branch is quick and simple ISSUE-101. test git merge --no-ff